testsigmahq/testsigma-docs/src/pages/docs/getting-started/introduction-cloud.md

 ---

-title: "Introduction: Cloud Edition "
+title: "Intro: Testsigma Cloud"
-page_title: "Introduction to Testsigma Cloud"
+page_title: "Introduction: Testsigma Cloud"
 metadesc: "What is Testsigma Cloud and how to get started with it"
 canonical: "page url"
 keywords: "keywords which is relevant to page and seperated by comma"